AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/data-explorer/using-data-explorer-to-create-retroactive-traits-and-segments.md

 ---
 title: Using Data Explorer to Create Retroactive Traits and Segments
-seo-title: Using Data Explorer to Create Retroactive Traits and Segments
 description: This video shows how to create retroactive traits, i.e. traits that backfill data into the trait from before it was created.
 This is a great breakthrough in your trait creation!
-seo-description: This video shows how to create retroactive traits, i.e. traits that backfill data into the trait from before it was created.
-This is a great breakthrough in your trait creation!
 feature: data explorer
 topics:
 audience: all
 activity: use
 doc-type: feature video
-author: Doug Moore
 team: Technical Marketing
 kt: 1762
 ---